Web Development

 The Long Task Problem

-In 2026, we use Concurrent Features to yield control back to the browser.
+Concurrent React features allow us to yield control back to the browser during non-urgent updates.

 4. Hydration: The Hidden Latency Killer